Upyido/Obisidian-Backup/Technology/Coding/Python/Harvard/Harvard CS50.md

 Hello, world.

 #### Bugs
 Mistakes are okay, even seasoned programmers will make mistakes.
-These mistakes are most commonly refereed to as [[Bugs]]
+These mistakes are most commonly referred to as [[Bugs]].
+A term you may already be familiar with.
+But a bug can take many different forms.
+But at the end of the day bugs are just problems for you to solve